 8/26/1916 (Browns at Yankees) - In the top of the fourth inning, pitcher Dave Davenport was hit on the right hand by a pitch.
 Babe Borton ran for Davenport, who returned for just one batter in the bottom of the frame.
 The Yankees beat Davenport and the Browns, 10-6.

 9/1/1917 (Tigers at Indians) - (COURTESY FIELDER) Tris Speaker was on 3b in the bottom of the first with Joe Evans at bat.
 Tris tried to steal home but Evans hit away and lined a ball into Speaker's face.
-Detroit manager Hughie Jennings, as a courtesy, allowed Tris to sit out in the second inning while his face was sewn up.
-Elmer Smith played cf in the top of the second and Speaker went back in for the third.
+Speaker remained in the game, but in the seventh inning his chin needed some attention.
+Detroit manager Hughie Jennings, as a courtesy, allowed Elmer Smith to play CF while Tris had his chin tended.
+Speaker returned to the game in the eighth inning.

 5/26/1921, Game 2 (White Sox at Tigers) - Ty Cobb became dizzy after reaching second base in the 5th inning and Bert Cole ran for him.
 Chicago manager Kid Gleason gave permission for this to be a courtesy runner and Cobb returned to center field the next inning.
 However, he was still feeling weak and left the game for good after playing just one more inning.